diva-exchange/diva-dockerized/README.md

 Now, either build your own local testnet or join the existing [DIVA testnet](https://testnet.diva.exchange).

 ### Join the public DIVA Test Network
 To join the DIVA test network, build a local docker compose file first.
 This is an automated process.
-Here is an example on how to join the DIVA test network via I2P (it will ask for the root password, since it has to access docker):
+Here is an example on how to join the DIVA test network via I2P (it will ask for the root password, since it has to access the docker daemon and this access needs elevated privileges):
 ```
 DIVA_TESTNET=1 bin/build.sh
 ```